 Lastly, whilst doing some chores, one of these chain whatsApp messages popped up.
 It read:

-This month’s most popular text trending on phones, whatsapp, Facebook inboxes is all about ‘Happy New Year or Wish you a prosperous 2018’.
+This month’s most popular text trending on phones, whatsApp, Facebook inboxes is all about ‘Happy New Year or Wish you a prosperous 2020’.
 Now, thank you, but that is the most useless yet popular message all around the world.
 It is not about wishes, it is about action!

 God has never rewarded idleness.
-Look at all successful people the Bible speaks about, they all had to do something, they never just waited and hoped.
+Look at all successful people around you, they all had to do something, they never just waited and hoped.
 Set up your goals and then prepare, then take up appropriate action.

 Do not fear failure.
 When you try and fail, be happy because you have just learnt one way of not doing things.